-The real price of electricity was derived from a twelve month moving average of real average revenue.
-To the extent average revenue data specific to a certain rate classification was unavailable, it was assumed to follow the trend of total average revenue of the utility.
+The real price of electricity was derived from a twelve month or multi-year moving average of real average revenue.
 Projected electricity prices were assumed to increase at the rate of inflation.
 Consequently, the real price was projected to be essentially constant.